dOrgTech/werule-web/werule_new.md

   void onChainChanged(Function(int) callback) {
     web3.ethereum!.on('chainChanged', (chainId) {
-      // Apply the parsing function to the event payload before calling the callback.
-      // This is the core fix for the crash. callback(_parseChainId(chainId));
+      callback(_parseChainId(chainId));
     });
   }

-  // --- NEW METHODS for Governor Contract Interaction ---

   Future<int> getProposalState(String contractAddress, BigInt proposalId, String rpcUrl) async {
     final client = Web3Client(rpcUrl, http.Client());